tnen128/Time_Series_Task/README.md

 ### Input Format

-To test the API using a tool like **Postman**, send a POST request to the `/predict` endpoint with the following JSON structure (4 data points at least):
+To test the API using a tool like **Postman**, send a POST request to the `/predict` endpoint with the following JSON structure (4 data points at least the last one which will be predicted we extract the minutes feature but we ignore the its value):

 ```json
 {